 Purpose & Goals

-MNCITA’s purpose is to support Minnesota county information technology leaders through collaborative communication between counties, state departments and other public sector organizations.
+MNCITLA’s purpose is to support Minnesota county IT leaders through collaborative communication between counties, state departments and other public sector organizations.
 We do this, in part, by sharing information, best practices, policies, and procedures between counties to further efficiencies.
 As an organization, our goal is to act as a unified point of contact with the State of Minnesota and other public sector organizations for information technology related issues and disseminate information to all members.
 Our association is currently working to:

 - Promote best practices in county data/records retention policies.